MarioMH8/scryfall-api/README.md

 A Javascript library for [Scryfall](https://scryfall.com/docs/api) written in Typescript.

-As of [January 29th, 2022](./lib/CHANGELOG.md), almost all features described in the [Scryfall documentation](https://scryfall.com/docs/api) are supported.
+As of [August 6th, 2022](./CHANGELOG.md), almost all features described in the [Scryfall documentation](https://scryfall.com/docs/api) are supported.
 If you see something that isn't supported, make an issue!
-See [support readme](./lib/SUPPORT.md).
+See [support readme](./SUPPORT.md).

 ## Installation